StrongResearch/isc-demos/README.md

 ### 1.1.
 Setting up the VPN <a name="setting-up-vpn"></a>
 #### Note: Advised this process is soon to be deprecated.
 Before connecting to the Strong Compute ISC, you must have recieved login credentials from Strong Compute by email.
-Please reach out to us if you have not received this email.
+Please reach out to us if you have not recieved this email.

 #### 1.1.1.
 For MacOS and Windows <a name="for-mac-windows"></a>